-Welcome to the Camp Monroe Family Thank you for choosing Camp Monroe for your child's summer camp experience!
+Welcome to the Camp Monroe Family

+Thank you for choosing Camp Monroe for your child's summer camp experience!
 Our 300 acres of longleaf pines and cypress trees in the Sandhills of North Carolina provide the perfect setting for our diverse, challenging, and fun programs.
 Campers will make lifelong friends and learn about the world from exceptional staff.
 They'll acquire and strengthen new activity proficiencies as well as values based, social skills.
 They'll learn acceptance and appreciation of all people while interacting and living with children and staff from diverse backgrounds.
 But most of all, they will have FUN!
 This handbook will help you prepare your child for camp and frequently asked questions.
 We encourage you to read and become familiar with our handbook.
 If you have any questions or concerns about the registration process, please feel free to contact our Camp Office at (910) 276-1654.
 Please note, during the summer phone calls and emails will be returned within 36 hours unless in an emergency.
 Also, please do not hesitate to let us know how we can ensure that your child's camp experience is exceptional.
 Again, thank you for choosing Camp Monroe.
 We look forward to seeing you on check-in day.

-Get to Know Camp, Before Summer Our Open House on June 4th is the perfect ways to experience camp as a family before you send your child to Overnight Camp.
+Get to Know Camp, Before Summer

+Our Open House on May 30th, from 2-5pm, is the perfect ways to experience camp as a family before you send your child to Overnight Camp.
 You can explore everything Camp Monroe has to offer and meet the counselors that will keep your camper safe and having a good time during their stay with us.
-Additionally, through May, contact the Camp Office at (910) 276-1654 Tuesday through Saturday from 8:30am to 12:30pm to set up a personal tour of our grounds.
+Additionally, through May, contact the Camp Office at (910) 276-1654, Office@MonroeCamp.org,

+Tuesday through Saturday from 8:30am to 12:30pm to set up a personal tour of our grounds.

+About Camp Monroe

+Our History

-About Camp Monroe Our History Camp Monroe was founded in 1954 by the Presbyterian Churches of the Fayetteville Presbytery through a 300 acre land donation by Mr. and Mrs. Fairley Monroe.
+Camp Monroe was founded in 1954 by the Presbyterian Churches of the Fayetteville Presbytery through a 300 acre land donation by Mr. and Mrs. Fairley Monroe.
 Camp Monroe was built from the ground up by young people building cabins, clearing brush, building a bride, constructing a vesper area and a boat dock.
 Today, Camp Monroe has 16 cabins, 4 unit lodges, a recreational hall, dining hall, and a 16 bed retreat building.

-During the summer Camp Monroe is used as a summer camp for children ages 5-16 with the purpose of inviting children and adults to a place and time apart where relationships with God, others, and creation are nurtured and where Christ's call to discipleship is discovered.
+During the summer Camp Monroe is used as a summer camp for children ages 6-17 with the purpose of inviting children and adults to a place and time apart where relationships with God, others, and creation are nurtured and where Christ's call to discipleship is discovered.

 During the rest of the year Monroe Camp & Retreat Center is used for conferences, retreats, weddings, reunions, parties, team building, and a worship location.

-In 2012 Camp Monroe became Monroe Camp & Retreat Center, a separate 501 (c)(3) non profit organization but continues with support from Presbytery of Coastal Carolina.
+In 2012 Camp Monroe became Monroe Camp & Retreat Center, a separate 501 (c)(3) non-profit organization but continues with support from Presbytery of Coastal Carolina.

 Staffing

 One of the most important components of a good camp experience is the staff.
 We are very proud of our outstanding staff that provides leadership in the cabin and program areas.
-Staff members are carefully selected for their character, commitment to youth development, and skills.
-There is an overall ratio of one staff member to every four campers.
-Cabin counselors are assigned at a maximum of a one to six ratio.
-All campers are under the supervision of trained camp staff 24 hours a day
+Staff members are carefully selected for their Christian faith, character, commitment to youth development, and skills.
+There is an overall ratio of one staff member to ten campers.
+All campers are under the supervision of trained camp staff 24 hours a day.

-Our Mission

-Mission Statement: Responding to God's love, our mission is to invite people to a place and time apart where relationships with God, others, and creation are nurtured and where Christ's call to discipleship is discovered.

-At Camp Monroe, we strive to inspire: